-- Magazines are over 30 pages and up (some have been almost 70 pages!) and are more like books than magazines.
+- These history magazines for kids are over 30 pages and up (some have been almost 70 pages!) and are more like Honest History books than magazines.

 - The age range is listed for 6-12, but I think you can use it for older.
 My daughter is 13 and thoroughly enjoys the history stories and activities.

 - Honest History magazine cover a huge range of history so you can use it as an ancient history homeschool curriculum all the way up to more current historical periods.

 - If you’re looking for a secular homeschool history curriculum, this is a great option!

 - Although it’s not marketed as a geography for kids magazine, you get a lot of geography in the history magazines, too!

 - I like that you can purchase an individual history magazine and try it out before signing up for the annual subscription.

 - The topics are diverse and includes a vast array of history and culture from around the world.

 - The Honest History app is a bonus because my daughter has access to the information on her phone or tablet even if she doesn’t have the magazine with her.

 - I enjoy that some of the topics are lesser known parts of world history.